 A choose must keep in mind “the character of the website” he or she interacts with while comparing whether or not his or her use of an SMC ought to create an appearance of impropriety.
 Cal.
 Opinion sixty-six, p.
 7. This is especially proper in which a “judge engages in the use of social media at the same time as also listing his or her affiliation with the court docket.”
 Comm.
 On Codes of Conduct Advisory Opinion No. 112 (“Fed.
 Opinion 112”), p.
 222.

-In Sierra Pacific, the defendants argued that an appearance of impropriety resulted from the choose “following” the USAO on Twitter.
+In Sierra Pacific, the defendants argued that an appearance of impropriety resulted from the choice “following” the USAO on Twitter.
 The courtroom considered the character of Twitter, looking at that it changed into not mostly a car for private, personal interactions, but for public broadcasts: “information organizations, celebrities, and even excessive-up government officials use Twitter as a reliable way of conversation, with the message supposed for huge audiences.”
 In light of this context, the choose simply following the USAO Twitter account did “now not proof a personal dating.”
-Absent evidence of “private” interactions between the judge and the USAO, the choose without a doubt following a Twitter account did not provide rise to a look of impropriety.
+Absent evidence of “private” interactions between the judge and the USAO, the choice without a doubt to follow a Twitter account did not provide rise to a look of impropriety.

 These findings underscore numerous important matters.

 First, the character of Twitter was critical.
-Whereas the court determined Twitter is applied in general “as an authentic means of communication” (862 F.3d at 1174), that won’t be actual of different SMCs including Facebook or Instagram.
+Whereas the court determined Twitter is applied in general “as an authentic means of communication” (862 F.3d at 1174), that won’t be actual of different SMCs, including Facebook or Instagram.

-Finally, the decision’s interest on-line turned into nameless.
+Finally, the decision’s interest online turned into nameless.
 Because the Twitter profile did now not discover the judge by using the name or seek advice from the court docket, the account’s hobby became extensively less probably to present an look of impropriety.

 EX PARTE PROBLEMS

 In Sierra Pacific, the defendants argued that the decide acquired impermissible ex parte communications whilst he acquired the tweets published by way of the USAO in violation of Canon 3A(4).
-But, as stated, the USAO Twitter account in query published handiest public news items and “none of the challenged tweets have been specially directed by the U.S. Attorney to the choice.”
+But, as stated, the USAO Twitter account in query published the handiest public news items, and “none of the challenged tweets have been specially directed by the U.S. Attorney to the choice.”
 Sierra Pacific, 862 F.3d at 1175.
 Citing the Committee on Codes of Conduct’s Advisory Opinion, the court docket explained that “worries of flawed communications get up in the context of the change of frequent messages, wall posts, or tweets between a judge or judicial worker and a pal on a social community who also recommends in a case pending before the court docket.”
 Id.

 Notably, the Federal and California Canons aren’t flawlessly congruent with appreciate to the prohibition on ex parte communications.
 California Canon 3B(7) states that “a choose shall now not independently check out facts in a proceeding … [t]his prohibition extends to statistics to be had in all media, along with digital” While Federal Canon 3A(4) merely states that “a judge has to now not initiate, permit, or don’t forget ex parte communications….”